Macx-Lio/MultiBot/README.md

 Sometimes MultiBot has Problems to identifiy a Item, then you will see a simplyfied Hint with the Name of the Item.<br>

 # Comming soon
-Next i work on the Group- and Raid-Controls.
+Currently i am working on the Group- and Raid-Controls.

 # Currently not supported
 QUEST